A new phone caused me to browse through some of my backed-up files and I came across this.

 Buy the paperback at Amazon and the Kindle eBook is free!

 Make it your project to buy both of my collections!

 Buy WILLOW BLUE.
 It’s my second collection of critically acclaimed Supernatural and Drama Thriller short stories with all of the Weird Sex, True Love, Monsters and Mayhem, you’ve come to expect (or should by now).
 Available in paperback for $8.00 or in Kindle for only $1.99.
 Buy the paperback at Amazon and the Kindle eBook is free!
 The tales will last you longer than latte!

 Look for my story Cedo Looked Like People, in the anthology, FEAR THE REAPER, edited by Joe Mynhardt.
 Available from Crystal Lake Publishing and available in Print for $12.99 or eBook for $2.99.

 Also available from Crystal Lake Publishing, the film making guidebook, HORROR 201: The Silver Scream.
-Reap the rewards of movie making experience from the likes of ME, as well as John Carpenter, Tom Holland, Jeffrey Reddick, George A. Romero, Keith Arem, Richard Gray, also the late Ray Bradbury, Wes Craven, plus many more. $19.99 in Print or $3.99 in eBook.
+Reap the rewards of movie making experience from the likes of Myself, as well as John Carpenter, Tom Holland, Jeffrey Reddick, George A. Romero, Keith Arem, Richard Gray, the late Ray Bradbury and Wes Craven, plus many more. $19.99 in Print or $3.99 in eBook.